SaeedTaghavi/CS/docs/OS/midterm.md

     - **Security**

-        Defense of a system from external and internal attacks, e.g., viruses, denial of services, etc.
+        <span style="color:red">Defense of a system from external and internal attacks, e.g., viruses, denial of services, etc.

     - **A Layered Approach in OS Designs**

-        The operating system is broken into a number of layers (levels).
+        <span style="color:red">The operating system is broken into a number of layers (levels).
 The bottom layer (layer $0$) is the hardware; the highest (layer $N$) is the user interface.

     - **Para-virtualization**

-        A variation on virtualization that presents a guest/operating system that is similar but not identical to the underlying hardware.
+        <span style="color:red">A variation on virtualization that presents a guest/operating system that is similar but not identical to the underlying hardware.

     - **Lightweight Process**

-        A virtual processor (kernel threads) on which the application can schedule a user thread to run. (many-to-many or two-level)
+        <span style="color:red">A virtual processor (kernel threads) on which the application can schedule a user thread to run. (many-to-many or two-level)

     - **NUMA**

-        Non-Uniform Memory Access: A CPU has faster access to some parts of main memory than to other parts.
+        <span style="color:red">Non-Uniform Memory Access: A CPU has faster access to some parts of main memory than to other parts.

     - **Deterministic Modeling**

-        Take a particular predetermined workload and defines the performance of each algorithm for that workload.
+        <span style="color:red">Take a particular predetermined workload and defines the performance of each algorithm for that workload.

     - **Race Condition**

-        Several processes access and manipulate the same data concurrently and the outcome of the execution depends on the particular order in which the access takes place.
+        <span style="color:red">Several processes access and manipulate the same data concurrently and the outcome of the execution depends on the particular order in which the access takes place.

     - **Write Ahead Logging**

-        All modifications are written to a log before they are applied.
+        <span style="color:red">All modifications are written to a log before they are applied.

 2. Please answer following questions regarding the design the design of operation systems.
 (22pts)